 Tobacco Prevention and Education Program

-Public Health works to prevent and reduce tobacco use, promote communities, reduce the influence of tobacco product marketing and encourage tobacco users to quit.
+We work to prevent and reduce tobacco use, promote tobacco-free communities, reduce the influence of tobacco product marketing and encourage tobacco users to quit.

 Learn more about tobacco use in Clackamas County.